 Nikon D5600 versus Canon SL2

-The Nikon D5600 and the Canon EOS Rebel SL2 (labelled Canon 200D in some countries) are two digital cameras that were announced, respectively, in November 2016 and June 2017.
+The Nikon D5600 and the Canon EOS Rebel SL2 (labelled Canon 200D in some countries) are two digital cameras that were revealed to the public, respectively, in November 2016 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-An illustration of the physical size and weight of the Nikon D5600 and the Canon SL2 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D5600 – represents 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Nikon D5600 and the Canon SL2.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D5600 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL2 is somewhat smaller (6 percent) than the Nikon D5600.
 Moreover, the SL2 is slightly lighter (3 percent) than the D5600.
 In this context, it is worth noting that neither the D5600 nor the SL2 are weather-sealed.